|Lewis & Clark-La. Purchase |

 More Explorer Lesson Plan and discussion ideas from www.myvocabulary.com:

 1. Ask students about the longest and best/worst trip they have taken.
 If a student hasn't traveled, have him/her imagine places to go.
 Why did students have these opinions?

 3. Have students examine lists what others have found.
 Have them discuss two lists they like best!

 4. Assign written work relating to Lewis and Clark and their explorations.

-www.myvocabulary.com offers more than 405 word lists.
-Please go to the home page for Explorer interactive worksheets, word games, word puzzles and themed content.
+www.myvocabulary.com offers more than 525 word lists.
+Please go to the home page for Explorer interactive worksheets, word games, word puzzles and themed content that align with Common Core.
 2500 pages of free content at www.myvocabulary.com are available only online.
 There are no fees.